-The Board of Pension Trustees and the various Investment Managers under contract to the Fund shall exercise judgment with the care, skill and diligence under the circumstances then prevailing which an institutional investor of ordinary prudence, discretion, and intelligence exercises in the management of large investment portfolios entrusted to it; not in regard to speculation but in regard to the permanent disposition of funds considering probable safety of capital as well as probable income.
-In addition thereto, the Board of Pension Trustees is governed by the "Prudent Investor Rule", which is codified in Section 518.11, Florida Statutes, which is attached hereto as Exhibit A.
+The Trustees, FIAC and the various investment managers under contract to the Fund shall exercise judgment with the care, skill and diligence under the circumstances then prevailing which an institutional investor of ordinary prudence, discretion, and intelligence exercises in the management of large investment portfolios entrusted to it; not in regard to speculation but in regard to the permanent disposition of funds considering probable safety of capital as well as probable income.
+In addition, thereto, the Board is governed by the "Prudent Investor Rule", which is codified in Section 518.11, Florida Statutes, which is attached hereto as Exhibit A.

-EF.
-Compliance with Fiduciary Standards.
+F. Compliance with Fiduciary Standards.

-The Board of Pension Trustees, in performing its investment duties, shall comply with the fiduciary standards set forth in the Employee Retirement Income Security

-Act of 1974 at 29 U.S.C.
+The Board, in performing its investment duties, shall comply with the fiduciary standards set forth in the Employee Retirement Income Security Act of 1974 at 29 U.S.C.
 S. 1104(a)(1)(A) through (C).
 These provisions are attached hereto as Exhibit B in the form of ERISA Section 404(a)(1)(A) through (C).
-However, in case of conflict with other provisions of law authorizing investments, the investment and fiduciary standards referenced under Section 112.661, Florida Statutes, shall prevail.
+However, in the case of conflict with other provisions of law authorizing investments, the investment and fiduciary standards referenced under Section 112.661, Florida Statutes, shall prevail.

-FG.
-Application of Policy Statement.
+G. Application of Policy Statement.

-This Statement of Investment Policy represents the Board of Pension Trustees' current philosophy regarding the investment of Fund assets.
-In addition, although the Board and its Investment Managers shall utilize and be guided by this policy statement in the administration and management of the Fund's assets, any failure of this document to specifically address or anticipate any situation, condition, event, activity or investment security, shall not necessarily be viewed as a prohibition so long as such situation, condition, event, activity or investment security is consistent with the spirit and intent of this Statement of Investment Policy.
-The scope of this policy statement shall be limited to the investment programs of the Jacksonville Police and Fire Pension Fund.
+This Statement of Investment Policy represents the Board's current philosophy regarding the investment of Fund assets.
+In addition, although the Board and its investment managers shall utilize and be guided by this Policy in the administration and management of the Fund's assets, any failure of this document to specifically address or anticipate any situation, condition, event, activity or investment security, shall not necessarily be viewed as a prohibition so long as such situation, condition, event, activity or investment security is consistent with the spirit and intent of this Statement of Investment Policy.
+The scope of this Policy shall be limited to the investment programs of the Jacksonville Police and Fire Pension Fund.
 Investments not authorized by this Statement of Investment Policy are prohibited [112.661(5)(a)].

-GH.
-Interpretations of Policy Statement.
+H. Interpretations of Policy Statement.

-In the event that a question arises in the mind of an Investment Manager as to whether a specific situation, condition, event, activity or investment security is permitted, the Investment Manager shall consult with the Fund Administrator, for an interpretation.
-In the event that the Fund Administrator is unable to provide guidance for the issue at hand, such matter shall be submitted to the Board of Pension Trustees for an interpretation, with the assistance of the Investment Consultant.
+In the event that a question arises in the mind of an investment manager as to whether a specific situation, condition, event, activity or investment security is permitted, the investment manager shall consult with the Fund Administrator, for an interpretation.
+In the event that the Fund Administrator is unable to provide guidance for the issue at hand, such matter shall be submitted to the Board for an interpretation, with the assistance of the investment consultant.

-HI.
-Ongoing Support for Policy Statement Revisions.
+I. Ongoing Support for Policy Statement Revisions.

 The Board of Pension Trustees may obtain outside investment consulting services to assist them in formulating, monitoring and revising the adequacy of the Statement of Investment Policy.
-In order to foster a framework for the continuous improvement of this policy statement, the various Investment Managers and Investment Consultants are invited to promptly advise the Trustees whenever, in their view, the Policy Statement no longer seems appropriate or fails to properly address certain conditions.
+In order to foster a framework for the continuous improvement of this Policy, the various investment managers and investment consultant are invited to promptly advise the Trustees whenever, in their view, the Policy Statement no longer seems appropriate or fails to properly address certain conditions.